ReplayProject/ReplayHoneypots/README.md

 -   Management System
     -   Data Collection / Export Solution
     -   Frontend Analysis
-    -   Replay Command Line Interface (CLI)
+    -   Replay REST API
--   Deployment Strategy
+-   Role Based Access Control and SAML Authentication

-Currently, the project supports **Docker** and **Bare Metal** deployment options, although Docker is simpler for managing multiple devices and complex setups.
+Currently, the project supports **Docker** and **Bare Metal** deployment options, although Docker is much simpler for managing multiple devices and complex setups.

 To expedite the analysis of honeypot logs, a web-based management frontend was created with local authentication using `Node.js`, `Passport.js`, and `Vue.js`.
-The frontend provides a way for users to do basic queries to the log database as well as be alerted of potential attacks, problems, and/or configuration changes of deployed honeypots.
+The frontend serves as the management interface for the entire system, controlling the configurations of honeypots, users and security permissions, and viewing alerts related to system behavior.
 The user may also export data to an external Security Information and Event Management System **(SIEM)** by utilizing the database's API.

-Additionally, progress is being made on an automated deployment and configuration tool called the ReplayCLI.
-This is a command line tool that assists in the administration of honeypots.
-This tool assumes that the user has set up SSH keys to connect to the system on which they intend to deploy a honeypot.
-This tool is primarily used to deploy honeypots on bare-metal machines.
+In Phase 3 (Fall 2020) the ReplayCLI was deprecated and removed from the Master build.
+Removing the CLI tool was a vast simplification of the system overall, and with a specific project goal to be run within docker for production use, did not reduce the effectiveness of the platform.

 ### :computer: Built With